fortunar/react-sidemenu/README.md

 ## Styling!!!
  To use default styling include `side-menu.css`  to your project.
 You can find it in dist folder when installing via `npm`.
 For an idea on how to customize styling see [Demo](https://fortunar.github.io/react-sidemenu/).
 ## Demo & Examples
 [Demo](https://fortunar.github.io/react-sidemenu/) showcasing the functionalities & code examples.
-We use Font Awesome as a CDN for the example icons to show.
+In the examples we use Font Awesome icons (from a CDN).

 You can run examples by yourself.
 Clone the repo and do: